Here's what you can expect during your stay at a flexiski operated chalet

-Afternoon tea (4pm)
+Afternoon tea (available from 3pm)

-After your chalet hosts have completed their morning cleaning routine and breakfast service, they’ll lay out a freshly baked cake for you to enjoy on your return to the chalet each afternoon.
+After your chalet hosts have completed their morning cleaning routine and breakfast service, they will lay out a freshly baked cake or cookies for you to enjoy on your return to the chalet each afternoon.

-Staff night off (Tuesday)
+Staff night off (Wednesday and Saturday)

 Our drinks selection